 “We are concerned that NDAs are being widely used to silence victims of sexual harassment in the workplace and to prevent cases being brought into the public eye for fear of bad publicity”

 “Non-disclosure agreements (NDAs) are used unethically by some employers and also some members of the legal profession to silence victims of sexual harassment, and there is insufficient oversight and regulation of their use.
 It is unacceptable that victims are scared to speak about their experiences of sexual harassment in the workplace and that those who use NDAs unethically are not held to account.”

-The 1752 Group now calls for all UK universities to end the use of NDAs in cases of sexual misconduct and calls all allies and supporters to lobby their own institutions to this effect.
+The 1752 Group calls for all UK universities to end the use of NDAs in cases of sexual misconduct and calls on all allies and supporters to lobby their own institutions to this effect.

 The letter should be adapted to fit with the particular institution in mind, and the specific policies in place.
 Do not be afraid to cite an institution’s own zero tolerance policies.

 The letter should be targeted at high-level individuals, for example the Vice-Chancellor or President.
 In addition it may be useful to send the letter to the vice-provost of equality and diversity or an equality and diversity institution lead.

 We do not recommend discussing or referring to any previous or ongoing cases of sexual misconduct within the letter, or naming any individuals.
 Naming risks making a university response difficult due to the confidentiality they owe to that employee, if still employed.

 The form can be used to gather multiple signatures to a letter, which can be linked to from the form.
 It may be useful to ask any union branch you are a member of (e.g. student union, NUS, UCU, UNISON) to encourage signatures or sign themselves.